giacomopeli/3D-Print-Flow/Pause.md

 That's the preferred option as it is the most versitile option (as it give you access on what the M0, M1, M600 commands do).

 ## M125 - Park Head
 M125 is pretty same the M25 command.
 You can use it before M600 if you have PARK_HEAD_ON_PAUSE enabled and well set.
 Try it if you have problem with M25.
+Probably if you print from USB device or USB port M125 is more convenient.

 ## Some useful example
+### M0 usage
+G91                  ; imposta le coordinate in relative G1 Z10               ; alza l'ugello di 10 mm
+G90                  ; imposta le coordinate in assolute G1 X0 Y180 F1000           ; sposta il carrello alle coordinate x e y che indicate
+M400
+M300 S300 P1000 ; avviso acustico
+M0 Premi per ripartire  ; comando che attende la pressione del taso dello schermo G91                  ; imposta le coordinate in relative G1 Z-10              ; abbassa l'ugello di 10 mm
+G90                  ; imposta le coordinate in assolute